AmalieKjellemo/miniproject/README.md

 This project is using Pale Ale API to extract data.

-Use this app in a flask environment and run it through google cloud
+Use this app in a flask environment and run it through google cloud.

+The API is extracting data from a public API in which gives the name, id, tagline